Why do we do annual performance evaluations at Wright State University?

 The appeals process is listed in the Guidebook to the Wright State University Performance Evaluation Process on page 13.

 What should a supervisor do from March 31 of this year to April 1 of next year (i.e. this should be a continuous process – how should I manage it)?

 Supervisors should meet regularly with employees to provide feedback and discuss progress on an employee’s goals and objectives and other relevant performance.
-For further guidance on providing feedback and coaching employees, both for development and growth, please consider attending Human Resources’ Empowered Supervisor: Making a Difference program.
-Specifically, the session about Coaching Employees to Meet or Exceed Expectations.
-For more information and/or to register, visit our Training webpage.
+For further guidance on providing feedback and coaching employees, please visit our Professional Development webpage.